 JAVA_HOME

 The first environment variable we need to set is JAVA_HOME.
 Here you need to copy the installation directory of JDK.
-In my case it is:
+In my case the directory is the one above:

 ANDROID_HOME